JulianSchubel/rustle/README.md

 ./rustle run sample.csv metrics.db --threads 4 --buffer-size 10000 --batch-size 1000
 ```

+There is a `unique key` constraint on the `id` field, so one must either
+generate new sample data or re-bootstrap the database after a successful run.
+This can be done by providing the `--drop` option to the `generate` command.

 # Notes on ETL strategy

-The ETL strategy taken by Rustle is as follows
+The ETL strategy taken by Rustle is as follows:
-∙ ETL operations are distributed over threads.
+- ETL operations are distributed over threads.
 That is, reading, transforming, and loading, are handled separately.
-∙ Threads communicate via MPMC bounded channels that ensure controlled memory usage.
+- Threads communicate via MPMC bounded channels that ensure controlled memory usage.
-∙ Writes use prepared, cached, multi-row INSERT statements for high performance.
+- Writes use prepared, cached, multi-row INSERT statements for high performance.

 # Commands

 <details> <summary>Bootstrap</summary>
 The rustle bootstrap command initializes the SQLite database by creating the
 metrics table.
-One can drop the existing table when run with --drop.
+One can drop an existing table when run with the `--drop` option.

 ```bash
     rustle bootstrap <db_path> [--drop] [--force]